-- 30. Recordings from body-worn cameras may not be used in combination with facial-recognition technology, video analytics software, voice recognition software, or to generate a searchable database of images of individuals who have interacted with Service Members, with the exception of comparing images that are directly related to an investigation to a "mug shot" database in a manner approved by the Board; - 31.
-The Service shall not use body-worn camera recordings recorded during a protest in combination with the Service's "mug shot" database unless there are reasonable grounds to believe that an offence has been committed at the protest, and then only for the purpose of investigating such an offence and comparing only images of the individual suspected of the offence to the images in the database; - 32.
-The Service shall conduct and bring before the Board for its consideration a Privacy Impact Assessment should the Service wish to utilize recordings from body-worn cameras in a novel manner, or in combination with other technology, or when the technology used to capture, retain, store or destroy the recordings changes beyond routine software updates issued by the supplier;
+- 35. Recordings from body-worn cameras may not be used in combination with facial-recognition technology, video analytics software, voice recognition software, or to generate a searchable database of images of individuals who have interacted with Service Members, with the exception of comparing images that are directly related to an investigation to a "mug shot" database in a manner approved by the Board; - 36.
+The Service will not use body-worn camera recordings recorded during a protest in combination with the Service's "mug shot" database unless there are reasonable grounds to believe that an offence has been committed at the protest, and then, only for the purpose of investigating such an offence and comparing only images of the individual suspected of the offence to the images in the database; - 37.
+The Service will conduct a Privacy Impact Assessment in consultation with the Information and Privacy Commissioner of Ontario, and bring its findings before the Board for its consideration prior to implementing any significant changes to the Service's use of body-worn cameras, including when: - a.
+The Service wishes to utilize recordings from body-worn cameras in a novel manner or in combination with other software or hardware.